 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

 This article was last updated Dec 16, 2019.
 Terms and conditions may have changed.
 For the most accurate information, please consult the issuer website.

-In this article
+In this article:

 - Routes from the U.S.

-- Best Award Values
+- Best award values

 - Miles that can book LATAM flights